JuliaGaussianProcesses/Stheno.jl/README.md

 ## Performance, scalability, etc

 Stheno (currently) makes no claims regarding performance or scalability relative to existing Gaussian process packages.
 It should be viewed as a (hopefully interesting) baseline implementation for solving small-ish problems.
-We do provide a baseline implementation of (inter-domain) pseudo-point approximations, and can exploit Toeplitz structure in covariance matrices, but these have yet to be fully optimised.
+We do provide an implementation of (inter-domain) pseudo-point approximations though, which can be used to scale to moderately large problems.

 ## Non-Gaussian problems